kmkmadusanka/australian-places-to-visit-app/README.md

 <center><img src="https://i.imgur.com/69HAvNs.jpeg" />/center>

-Download this beautiful free React Native starter kit, featuring a recipes app, to bootstrap your mobile app development.
+Download this beautiful free React Native starter kit, featuring a places to visit app, to bootstrap your mobile app development.
 Learn React Native by working on a real project.
 Get familiar with various native components, navigation, redux and more.

 ## Getting Started